-Trinity Academy Halifax’s Governors support our continued development, and are passionate about helping the academy to provide an outstanding within outstanding education to our young people.
-To read more about each of our Governors and their backgrounds, please see the information below.
+Trinity Academy Halifax’s Governors support our continued development and are passionate about helping the academy to provide an outstanding education to our young people.

 Professor David Baker